-Describe the role that host rotarians will have in this project.
+Describe the role that host Rotarians will have in this project.

-Members of the Guatemala La Reforma Club will work with the Calgary Club and CoEd to:
+Members of the Nueva Guatemala Club will work with the North Bay Club and CoEd to:

-- Supervise the process of selecting schools to enter the projects. - Review and understand the needs of the communities served and oversee the implementation plan for the projects. - Assist in hosting a cadre member from The Rotary Foundation during required site visits. - Travel to project schools to help deliver the physical assets (such as the books, equipment, and other supplies) and may participate in teacher training. - Participate in a youth development program career skills workshop and may host groups of students at their workplaces. - Ensure the sustainability of the activities and outcomes. - Manage project spending, accounting, and reporting, along with RC Calgary. - Maintain frequent communication with RI partners via e-mail, work together to file an accurate and complete final report and independent financial review, and provide ongoing oversight of the project in Guatemala. - Host approximately 50 international Rotary volunteers, who will travel to Guatemala to inaugurate and support the new programs.
+- Supervise the process of selecting schools to enter the projects. - Oversee the implementation plan for the projects. - Assist in hosting a cadre member from The Rotary Foundation during required site visits. - Travel to project schools to help deliver the physical assets (such as the books, equipment, and other supplies) and may participate in teacher training. - Participate in a youth development program career skills workshop and may host groups of students at their workplaces. - Ensure the sustainability of the activities and outcomes. - Manage project spending, accounting, and reporting, along with RC North Bay. - Maintain frequent communication with RI partners via e-mail, work together to file an accurate and complete final report and independent financial review, and provide ongoing oversight of the project in Guatemala. - Host approximately 50 international Rotary volunteers, who will travel to Guatemala to inaugurate and support the new programs.

-Additionally, Guatemalan Rotarians sit on the GLP Advisory Board.
+Additionally, Guatemalan Rotarians, including Oscar Saenz of Nueva Guatemala, sit on the GLP Advisory Board.
 This governing body of Rotarians meets multiple times per year to provide input and advice on behalf of the 100+ sponsor clubs on topics such as project development, signage, and budget.